Tsunami014/Blaze-Sudio/progress.md

  - [ ] Make the buttons in the LDTK window do something
 ## Version after that
  - [ ] Make multiple different terrain gens for some fast and some slow generation!
+ - [ ] Remove all the need for different AIs and instead use my AIHub I also made to make it easier and in a different package
 ## Every version following:
  - Add more stuff to the node editor and stuff!
 ## When I get to next major version after that: